Skip to main content

 2025-12-17

-• Base Change Notifications trigger with automatic webhook creation, cursor-based payload retrieval, and scheduled auto-refresh to prevent webhook expiration
+• Added Base Change Notifications trigger with automatic webhook creation, cursor-based payload retrieval, and scheduled auto-refresh to prevent webhook expiration